SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "About an hour."

-"Okay, thanks for letting up nap here."
+"Okay, thanks for letting us nap here."

 "You're welcome, can we talk before you wake Pinkie up?"